DebBidhi/Logistic-Regression-from-Scratch/README.md

 ![image](https://github.com/user-attachments/assets/b8483ac2-67e5-45b0-b86e-2e339cf08897)

 The above image is reconstructed with the ``visualize_learned_car()`` function that is implemented within the notebook.
-The purpose of this is to see how the model imagines a car from all the learning, and it's incredible to think it's learned all this within ~10 seconds of training time. ``Time taken for model training: 10.768696546554565 seconds``
+The purpose of this is to see how the model imagines a car from all the learning, and it's incredible to think it's learned all this within ~10 seconds of training time on google collab on cpu. ``Time taken for model training: 10.768696546554565 seconds``

 And also, it's not even a Neural Network!!